salihcantekin/Space/docs/Handlers.md

 Handlers in Space are methods marked with the `[Handle]` attribute.
 They process requests and return responses asynchronously.
 Handlers can be grouped in classes and can use attribute parameters for naming and modular configuration.

+> Multi-Project Note: If handlers live in multiple class libraries, ensure exactly one project sets `<SpaceGenerateRootAggregator>true</SpaceGenerateRootAggregator>` so that all satellite libraries' handlers are discovered.
+See `MultiProjectSetup.md`.

 ## Example
 ```csharp
 public record UserLoginRequest(string UserName) : IRequest<UserLoginResponse>;